-Be that as it may, close reading suggests that Dreyfus struggles to give a satisfactory account as to how both spheres-nonpropositional absorbed coping and higher level propositional understanding-are to be connected or, even better, how a transition between them takes place.
+I gather that Dreyfus's approach is on the right track by distancing himself from the assumption of a meaningless world in need of sense bestowal, but his radical delogization of the background ends up jeopardizing the very dimension of intentional life.
+Close reading suggests that Dreyfus struggles to give a satisfactory account as to how both spheres-nonpropositional absorbed coping and higher level propositional understanding-are to be connected or, even better, how a transition between them takes place.
 In this sense, Dreyfus parts company with Heidegger inasmuch as his own explanation of the background stays nebulous throughout.
 Indeed, the background has degenerated into some mysterious dimension whose hidden and holistic character abjures both propositional explicitness and intentional involvement.

 So Dreyfus understands the background as "a field of forces that Heidegger and Merleau-Ponty call the phenomenon of the world" (2012, 9).

-The gist of Dreyfus's interpretation of the world as a field of forces lies in the strong claim that the background "discloses a familiar world without the mediation of mental content" (idem), and to support this argument he draws on a 1958 Heidegger essay, 'Principles of Thinking', in which the German thinker elevates darkness as the condition of possibility for all thinking.
+The gist of Dreyfus's interpretation of the world as a field of forces lies in the strong claim that the background "discloses a familiar world without the mediation of mental content" (2012, 9), and to support this argument he draws on a 1958 Heidegger essay, 'Principles of Thinking', in which the German thinker elevates darkness as the condition of possibility for all thinking.
 Dreyfus quotes: "The dark has nothing to do with pitch blackness as the complete, sheer absence of light.
 The dark is rather the secret mystery of what is light.
 The dark keeps what is light in its presence; what is light belongs to it" (2012, 9).
 It should be noted, however, that there is scanty evidence in Heidegger's own work to conclude that the phenomenon of the world is mysterious, dark, or that it can be regarded as a somewhat ineffable field of arcane forces.
 Let us quote at length: